mr-kg/KGSoft.TinyHttpClient/README.md

 * Re-use of HttpClient (HttpClient pool functionality coming soon)
 * Pre-request async authentication (useful for ADAL requests where you need to get/refresh an ADAL token on every request)

+## Coming soon

+* 401 Callback action (Would be useful for token expiry situations)
+* Suggestions welcome!

 ## Nuget
 https://www.nuget.org/packages/KGSoft.TinyHttpClient/